Chris-Fr-C/vibooexample/README.md

 * We might want to attach informations to a room, which is why we have a table Room.
 (For example, who is the customer, the type of walls, or anything relevant.)

+* We push one metric at a time (no batch pushing.)

+* Temperatures will be in kelvin if not said otherwise.

+* We will suppose that the sensors do not have an internal clock so they do not send their timestamp, and the network delay is small compared to the thermal constants.

 #### Model
 We will go for a [third normal](https://en.wikipedia.org/wiki/Third_normal_form) form as it is the best compromise between simplicity and safety (from anomalies)